madhu221b/uva-dl2-team11/old_blogpost.md

 ### Graph statistics
 The authors generated statistics characterising the graphs found in each dataset, such as the graph diameter, the average shortest path, and the number of nodes.
 They claimed that high values of these statistics indicated LRI within the graph.
 However, it’s not clear whether these statistics actually capture features of the graph topology relevant to the LRI problem.
-A graph may have a large number of nodes, and a complex topology, but it doesn't follow that a task defined on that graph can only be solved by modelling global interactions.
-For example, consider the case where our task is to calculate the sum of the hidden features in nodes - this isn't dependent on graph topology.
+For example, a graph may have a large number of nodes, but a task defined on that graph may be totally solvable without considering interactions between them.

-Therefore, we think these graph statistics need to be more directly linked with model performance before we can conclude that they are proof of LRI in the datasets.

 ### Importance of Positional Encodings